olegabu/fabric-starter/README.md

 ```

 Start Swarm manager and join nodes as described in [swarm.md](swarm.md)
+If it's undesirable to use Swarm because of security reasons, configure DNS service(s) as described in [dns.md](dns.md)

-Deploy multihost network in multihost environment as described below.
+Deploy multi-host network in multihost environment as described below.

 ## Preparing multi host deployment with docker-machine